ElucidataInc/mtl/README.md

 ## Inference

-Once the model is trained, it `create_mtner_pipeline` can be used to create a callable which returns entity spans
+Once the model is trained, the `create_mtner_pipeline` function in `inferencey.py` can be used to create a callable which returns entity spans

 ```python
 pipe = create_mtner_pipeline("<model_path>")